arynsh/WalkThere/README.md

 ## Description

-_A location based website that allows users to search attractions within walking distance of their location ._
+_A full stack location based mobile first website that allows users to search attractions within walking distance of their location._

 ## Getting Started